ub3rsick/ub3rsick.github.io/_posts/2019-10-24-jb-detec-bypass.md

 ### Bypassing Jailbreak Detection Using Frida

-Lets hook the jailbreak detection methods **jbCheck1** and **jbCheck2** during run time see what does it return to the caller.
-We know the name of the view controller in which the jailbreak detection methods are implemented.
+Lets hook the jailbreak detection methods **jbCheck1** and **jbCheck2** during run time and observe the values it return to the caller.
+We know the name of the view controller in which the jailbreak detection methods are implemented from the source code/reversing/frida scripts.

 Name of view controller: **ViewController**

 Name of Methods: **jbCheck1** and **jbCheck2**

 Below is the full javascript code which hooks both the aforementioned methods and displays the return values.